Discovery Day 2023 : Inspiring Tomorrow's Leaders Through Hands-On Learning

-The Wyoming Air National Guard hosts its third annual Discovery Day on September 28, 2023 in Cheyenne, Wyo.
-The focus behind Discovery Day is on igniting the flames of curiosity, creativity, and ambition in our next generation.
-(U.S. Air National Guard photo by Master Sgt.
-Jon Alderman)
+The Wyoming Air National Guard hosted its third annual Discovery Day on September 28, 2023.
+Discovery Day focuses on igniting curiosity, creativity, and ambition in the next generation.

+This year was a resounding success, showcasing all aspects of STEM through interactive demonstrations and hands-on learning experiences for over 1800 students from Wyoming, Colorado, and Nebraska.

+"Discovery Day is essential because it provides hands-on opportunities for potential future careers for these kids," said Lt.
+Col. Varun Purohit, a pilot with the 153rd Wyoming Air National Guard and the Director of Discovery Day.
+"We cover science, technology, engineering, art, and math—all represented here.
+It provides numerous opportunities to explore potential careers down the road."

 |Date Taken: